wp-plugins/woocommerce-dymo-print/readme.txt

 == Changelog ==
 ***WooCommerce DYMO Print***

+= 2013.12.12 - version 1.1.7 =
+* We've checked WooCommerce DYMO Print on Wordpress 3.8-RC2 and have done some minor layout modifications
+* Removed: unused styles and scripts

 = 2013.11.27 - version 1.1.6 =
 * Tweak: Updated Dymo Javascript framework to version 1.2.5 which should fix some issues in IE11 and Windows 8.1
 * Fixed: Bug when NextGen Gallery is used